rbstabbins/aupy/README.md

 Now we will get the code running.

 Open VSCode, and when prompted to open a folder, navigate to the aupy repository you just unzipped.
-This setups VSCode to work with this repository.
+This sets up VSCode to work with this repository.

 We now need to setup a virtual environment for running the code in.
-In the repository there is an ```environment.yml`` file that gives a list of dependencies that need to be installed to run this code.
+In the repository there is an `environment.yml` file that gives a list of dependencies that need to be installed to run this code.

 We use ```conda``` to setup and manage this virtual environment.